- 10. Mt Luho Hiking Tour

 The island of Boracay in the Philippines has been long hailed as the best in the entire world.
 With an expansive 4-kilometer White Beach lined with palm trees and kissed by turquoise waters, numerous beach pockets and neighboring islets, mountain view decks, and a wide array of accommodations and establishments, there is undoubtedly no shortage of things to see, do, and experience in Boracay Island.

 Boracay is the prime and most popular tourist destination in the Philippines.
 It welcomes hundreds of thousands of local and international visitors each year because the options for panoramic views and fun activities are limitless.
-From beach bumming while watching the gorgeous sunset, exhilarating water sports, and exciting nightlife, to helicopter rides and underwater excursions, your Boracay itinerary is definitely going to be jam-packed and full-on.
+From beach bumming while watching the gorgeous sunset, exhilarating water sports, Boracay snorkeling, and exciting nightlife, to helicopter rides, underwater excursions, and private island-hopping in Boracay, your itinerary is definitely going to be jam-packed and full-on.

 Boracay has also undergone a rehabilitation period to make way for environmental healing and infrastructure improvement, making the destination more than ready to fulfill vacationers’ bucket list.

-Read on for a list of the best Boracay tours and activities to make your tropical holiday a truly unforgettable one:
+Read on for a list of the best Boracay tours and activities that you may be able to add to your Boracay tour package to make your tropical holiday a truly unforgettable one:

 10. Mt Luho Hiking Tour